manoharprabhu/WellRested/README.md

-A Spring boot application to expose and RDBMS as a REST service.
+A Spring boot application to expose a Relation database as a REST service.
+Currently supports MYSQL.

 Work in progress, documentation in progress.